 having double vision issues.
 He has been doing his eye exercises and we

 hope it has helped.
-They will redo specialized tests to see if things are
+They will redo specialized tests to see if things

-If not, eye surgery may
+If not, eye

 be needed.
 If he is on the right track, we will head on over to eastern